Macy’s (NYSE:M) Updates FY 2021 Earnings Guidance

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
-Stockholders of record on Wednesday, September 15th will be given a $0.15 dividend.
-The ex-dividend date is Tuesday, September 14th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 2.68%.
+Macy’s (NYSE:M) last announced its quarterly earnings data on Wednesday, August 18th.
+The company reported $1.29 EPS for the quarter, beating the consensus estimate of $0.22 by $1.07.
+Macy’s had a net margin of 2.45% and a return on equity of 27.50%.
+The business had revenue of $5.65 billion during the quarter, compared to analysts’ expectations of $5 billion.
+During the same period in the previous year, the business posted ($0.81) EPS.
+The business’s quarterly revenue was up 58.7% compared to the same quarter last year.
+Equities research analysts expect that Macy’s will post 3.72 earnings per share for the current year.

-Macy’s announced that its Board of Directors has initiated a share buyback plan on Thursday, August 19th that allows the company to repurchase $500.00 million in shares.
-This repurchase authorization allows the company to reacquire up to 7.2% of its shares through open market purchases.
-Shares repurchase plans are usually an indication that the company’s board believes its stock is undervalued.
+Macy’s announced that its Board of Directors has initiated a stock buyback program on Thursday, August 19th that allows the company to buyback $500.00 million in outstanding shares.
+This buyback authorization allows the company to buy up to 7.2% of its shares through open market purchases.
+Shares buyback programs are typically a sign that the company’s board believes its shares are undervalued.

+M has been the topic of a number of research reports.
+Bank of America raised their target price on shares of Macy’s from $18.00 to $21.00 and gave the stock an underperform rating in a research report on Friday, August 20th.
+OTR Global raised Macy’s from a mixed rating to a positive rating in a report on Monday, August 9th.
+Credit Suisse Group lifted their price target on Macy’s from $16.00 to $19.00 and gave the stock an underperform rating in a research note on Friday, August 20th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Macy’s from $24.00 to $27.00 and gave the stock a hold rating in a research report on Monday.
+Finally, Telsey Advisory Group lifted their price target on Macy’s from $20.00 to $21.00 and gave the company a market perform rating in a report on Monday, August 16th.
+Four investment analysts have rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company.
+The stock has a consensus rating of Hold and an average price target of $22.67.

-In related news, SVP Paul Griscom sold 1,350 shares of the company’s stock in a transaction dated Thursday, June 24th.
-The shares were sold at an average price of $19.59, for a total transaction of $26,446.50.
-Following the completion of the sale, the senior vice president now owns 1,357 shares of the company’s stock, valued at $26,583.63.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Jeffrey Gennette sold 77,196 shares of the stock in a transaction dated Monday, July 12th.
-The stock was sold at an average price of $18.97, for a total transaction of $1,464,408.12.
+In other news, CEO Jeffrey Gennette sold 77,196 shares of the company’s stock in a transaction on Monday, July 12th.
+The shares were sold at an average price of $18.97, for a total transaction of $1,464,408.12.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Danielle L. Kirgan sold 70,856 shares of the stock in a transaction on Monday, July 12th.
+The shares were sold at an average price of $18.97, for a total value of $1,344,138.32.
+Following the completion of the sale, the executive vice president now owns 58,273 shares of the company’s stock, valued at $1,105,438.81.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 149,735 shares of company stock valued at $2,841,310.
-0.58% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 149,735 shares of company stock valued at $2,841,310.
+0.74% of the stock is currently owned by corporate insiders.

 About Macy’s